-Back in 2016, the Co-op’s banking arm was at a low, following a £1.5 billion black hole in the banking business and its former chair engulfed in a public scandal.
-So the whole organisation had a rebrand, dropping their corporate wordmark in favour of a modernised version of their cloverleaf logo, originally seen in 1968.
+Back in 2016, the Co-op’s banking arm was at a low.
+It recorded a £1.5 billion black hole in its banking business and its former chair was engulfed in a public scandal.
+So the whole organisation had a rebrand.
+The Co-op dropped its corporate wordmark in favour of a modernised version of its cloverleaf logo, originally seen in 1968.

-Described by their chairperson, Allan Leighton as signifying “a better way of doing business”, the new logo represented a return to traditional values, reminding customers of the Co-op’s position as a recognisable, approachable and dynamic brand.
+The logo was described by their chairperson, Allan Leighton as signifying “a better way of doing business.”
+Representing a return to traditional values, it reminded customers of the Co-op’s position as a recognisable, approachable and dynamic brand.

 In the same year, another bank, Natwest used original drawings, also from 1968 to influence their new 3D logo.

-Then earlier this year, Burger King went back in time to present their new branding, including an overhaul of their visual identity, encompassing a revamped logo, packaging and uniforms.
+Then earlier this year, Burger King went back in time to present its new branding.
+This included an overhaul of its visual identity, encompassing a revamped logo, packaging and uniforms.